KTLN-TV

 KTLN-TV (channel 68) is a television station licensed to Palo Alto, California, United States, serving the San Francisco Bay Area as an owned-and-operated station of the classic television network Heroes & Icons.
-It is owned by Weigel Broadcasting alongside San Jose-licensed low-power, Class A Decades owned-and-operated station KAXT-CD (channel 1).
-Both stations share studios on Pelican Way in San Rafael, and transmitter facilities on Mount Allison.
+It is owned by Weigel Broadcasting alongside San Jose–licensed low-power, Class A Catchy Comedy station KAXT-CD (channel 1).
+The two stations share studios on Pelican Way in San Rafael, and transmitter facilities on Mount Allison.

 Even though KTLN-TV is licensed as a full-power station, it shares spectrum with KAXT-CD, whose low-power broadcasting radius does not cover all of the San Francisco Bay Area.
 Therefore, it relies on cable and satellite carriage to reach the entire market.
-However, KTLN-TV shares MeTV with CW affiliate KBCW's (channel 44) third subchannel, which has a stronger signal than KTLN.
+However, KTLN-TV shares MeTV with independent station KPYX's (channel 44) third subchannel, which has a stronger signal than KTLN.

 History

 Originally, Christian Communications of Chicagoland (then-owners of WCFC-TV, now Ion Television owned-and-operated station WCPX-TV) owned KTLN outright.
 It was formerly licensed to the Marin County community of Novato.
 CCC filed to sell the station to OTA Broadcasting, a company controlled by Michael Dell's MSD Capital, in June 2011.
 The sale was completed on October 6, 2011; as part of the deal, CCC continued to operate KTLN via a local marketing agreement (LMA).

 Weigel Broadcasting agreed to acquire KTLN-TV and KAXT-CD, along with KVOS-TV and KFFV in Seattle, from OTA Broadcasting in a $23.2 million deal on October 18, 2017.
 The station was temporarily off the air as of June 2018.

 The station sale to Weigel was completed on April 15, 2019.
 At midnight on April 17, KTLN returned on the air carrying high definition signals of Heroes & Icons on 68.1, and MeTV on 68.2.